PitPik/Schnauzer/README.md

 ## Main differences to Handlebars

 Schnauzer and Handlebars do almost the same thing and use almost the same syntax, but there is a difference in size and performance.
 Schnauzer has the same power as Handlebars but the size of Mustache.
+Schnauzer does not throw errors when markup is not valid, it only just doesn't process it at all.

 ### The ```else``` helper